 The entire team escaped tragedy as they made their way north as they wrapped up spring training in April 1933, when the train they were on derailed during the night, killing the engineer and fireman.
 None of the Red Sox was seriously injured, but accounts suggested that Kline was badly shaken up.
 He got in a full year of work in 1933, largely in relief, pitching in 46 games (eight starts).
 His year-end record was 7-8, with an improved (if not impressive) ERA of 4.54, working around a slight fracture of his foot which became infected in late May.

-The Red Sox, under new owner Tom Yawkey, started spending money to acquire star players, and took advantage of Connie Mack’s financial straits in a December 12, 1933 trade in which they acquired Lefty Grove, Rube Walberg, and Max Bishop.
+The Red Sox, under new owner Tom Yawkey, started spending money to acquire star players, and took advantage of Connie Mack’s financial straits in a December 12, 1933 trade in which they acquired Lefty Grove, Rube Walberg, and Max Bishop from the Athletics.
 It cost Yawkey $125,000 and the contracts of Rabbit Warstler and Bob Kline.
 It was only one of Mack’s sales that month.

 Kline started his time with Philadelphia at a disadvantage; he broke his arm while ice skating back home in Columbus and when he did report to camp, he weighed a reported 246 pounds.
 He was ready by the time the season began, however, and by May 9 had a record of 5-1 (including two defeats of the Red Sox), more wins than Grove and Walberg together.
 It was a shock to the Shibe Park patrons when Mack put Kline (6-2) on waivers and let him go to the Washington Senators on June 23 for an amount perhaps as much as $2,500 over the $7,500 waiver price.
 But Kline’s ERA was 6.35, and Mack may have foreseen a steeper decline.